 In addition, professional users should look for systems that support IP data services, dual analog/ digital modes, modular and software upgradeable components and other technologies that meet their existing needs while offering an adaptable platform for future capabilities.
 Choices made today can make a huge difference in what will be possible tomorrow, as organizations look to provide in-field access to back-end systems, collaborate across teams and organizations, and integrate new technologies in the future.

 The clear advantages of digital two-way radio will quickly drive its widespread acceptance in new deployments.
 Organizations that remain committed to analog-only devices may find themselves limited when they need additional capacity, next-generation functionality, access to new back-end systems or the ability to share data to work effectively with other agencies in the field.

-Digital radio offers: Choices for standards-based interoperability.
 Digital radio and mobile data solutions come in several flavors – from competing proprietary solutions to standards-based solutions.
 By choosing products based on widely accepted standards, organizations have a platform for building interoperability into their systems.
 Over time, standards-based products will facilitate increasing levels of integration with multiple back-end systems, as well as with the systems used by cooperating agencies and enterprises.